easytarget/SBCEye/docs/INSTALL.md

-(env) pi@pi:~/HAT/pi-overwatch $ sudo apt install rrdtool librrd-dev (env) pi@pi:~/HAT/pi-overwatch $ pip install psutil schedule setproctitle rrdtool ; RPi.GPIO is (currently, november'21) broken on BULLSEYE unless you use a pre-release. sigh.
+(env) pi@pi:~/HAT/pi-overwatch $ sudo apt install rrdtool librrd-dev (env) pi@pi:~/HAT/pi-overwatch $ pip install psutil schedule setproctitle rrdtool

+; If you wish to control a gpio pin via a button or url you need to install RPi.GPIO ; - this is not necesscary if you just want to monitor (not control) pins.
+; RPi.GPIO is (currently, november'21) broken on BULLSEYE unless you use a pre-release. sigh.
 (env) pi@pi:~/HAT/pi-overwatch $ pip install RPi.GPIO==0.7.1a4